-Cost category Eligible costs Ineligible costs Travel costs travel costs for persons immediately involved with the CD Laboratory's research work, in accordance with the guidelines for reimbursement of travel costs specified in the contracts travel costs for the Head of the Laboratory to attend conferences only if results of the CD Laboratory and the contracts costs X removal costs CD Lab's research are presented ✓ travel costs for the employees of the Laboratory to attend conferences in order to gain knowledge (after approval of the application for the CD laboratory) travel costs to commercial partners and to module partners to the extent necessary travel costs for further education directly connected to the CD Laboratory costs for rail passes (Vorteilscard), vaccinations (if required) etc. mileage payments (if the use of a private car in a particular case is in accordance with the valid travel regulations and if a reason is given why public transport could not be used for the journey) parking costs (unless mileage costs are claimed) costs for taxis/hire cars (only if justified) Please note: The provisions of the travel regulations must be observed.
+Cost category Eligible costs Ineligible costs Travel costs travel costs for persons immediately involved with the CD Laboratory's research work, in accordance with the guidelines for reimbursement of travel costs specified in the contracts travel costs for the Head of the Laboratory to attend conferences only if results of the CD Lab's research are presented costs X removal costs travel costs for the employees of the La- boratory to attend conferences in order to gain knowledge (after approval of the ap- plication for the CD laboratory) travel costs to commercial partners and to module partners to the extent necessary travel costs for further education directly connected to the CD Laboratory costs for rail passes (Vorteilscard), vaccinations (if required) etc. mileage payments (if the use of a private car in a particular case is in accordance with the valid travel regulations and if a reason is given why public transport could not be used for the journey) parking costs (unless mileage costs are claimed) costs for taxis/hire cars (only if justified) Please note: The provisions of the travel regulations must be observed.

-Cost category Eligible costs Ineligible costs Additional costs costs for materials and consumables, such as office materials or copying costs (to the extent they can be attributed to the CD Laboratory) telephone costs, to the extent they can be attributed to the CD Laboratory (costs for mobile phones only following approval of a request to the CDG) scientific literature and journals, access to online media etc. workshops, lectures from visiting scientists, presentations costs for PR work directly connected to the CD Laboratory, such as: additional door signs business cards, if they refer to the CD Laboratory ("CD Laboratory for XX" and/or CDG logo) publications and advertisements, if focused on the CD Laboratory the CD Laboratory web site costs for further education directly connected to the CD Laboratory the CD Laboratory web site costs for further education directly connected to the CD Laboratory the CD Laboratory web site costs for administration of staff costs by the bursary/department of finance proof-reading and binding of theses bank charges and losses due to currency fluctuations [continued on the following page] × overhead costs, bench fees, workplace costs × reserves and savings × costs of patenting × costs for basic infrastructure, i.e. appropriate premises for the CD Laboratory or their renting, furniture, heating, telephone, internet connection, copying costs, administrative staff (with the exception of costs for additional space required, up to a level of 3% of the actual personnel costs) × flat-rate charges for materials and consumables, such as office materials or copies × costs for damages × costs for representation by a PR agency
+Cost category Eligible costs Ineligible costs Additional costs costs for materials and consumables, such as office materials or copying costs (to the extent they can be attributed to the CD Laboratory) telephone costs, to the extent they can be attributed to the CD Laboratory (costs for mobile phones only following approval of a request to the CDG) scientific literature and journals, access to online media etc. workshops, lectures from visiting scientists, presentations costs for PR work directly connected to the CD Laboratory, such as: additional door signs business cards, if they refer to the CD Laboratory ("CD Laboratory for XX" and/or CDG logo) publications and advertisements, if focused on the CD Laboratory the CD Laboratory web site costs for further education directly connected to the CD Laboratory the CD Laboratory method is signs business cards, if they refer to the CD Laboratory ("CD Laboratory for XX" and/or CDG logo) publications and advertisements, if focused on the CD Laboratory the CD Laboratory web site costs for further education directly connected to the CD Laboratory charges for administration of staff costs by the bursary/department of finance proof-reading and binding of theses bank charges and losses due to currency fluctuations [continued on the following page] X overhead costs, bench fees workplace costs X reserves and savings X costs of patenting X costs for basic infrastructure, i.e appropriate premises for the CE Laboratory or their renting, furniture, heating, telephone, interne connection, copying costs, ad ministrative staff (with the exception of costs for additional space required, up to a level of 3% or the actual personnel costs) X flat-rate charges for materials and consumables, such as office materials or copies X costs for damages X fines X costs for representation by a PF agency